DeepCodeTech/Weather-App/README.md

 ## Features
 	•	Search Weather by City: Easily search for current weather and a 5-day forecast for any city.
 	•	Location-based Weather: Option to get weather details based on the user’s current location.
-	•	Favorites List: Save your favorite cities for quick weather updates.
 	•	Responsive Design: Optimized for both desktop and mobile views for a seamless experience.
 	•	Detailed Weather Info: Displays temperature, humidity, wind speed, and weather conditions.
 	•	5-Day Forecast: View the forecast for the next five days, including temperature highs/lows and weather icons.